Wausau, Wisconsin

-Wausau (/ˈwɔːsɔː/ WAW-saw) is a city in and the county seat of Marathon County, Wisconsin, United States.
-The Wisconsin River divides the city into east and west.
+Wausau (/ˈwɔːsɔː/ WAW-saw) is a city in Marathon County, Wisconsin, United States, and its county seat.
+Located along the Wisconsin River, it had a population of 39,994 at the 2020 census, while the Wausau metropolitan statistical area including all of Marathon County had a population of 138,000.
 The city's suburbs include Schofield, Weston, Mosinee, Maine, Rib Mountain, Kronenwetter, and Rothschild.

-As of the 2020 census, Wausau had a population of 39,994.
-It is the core city of the Wausau Metropolitan Statistical Area (MSA), which includes all of Marathon County and had a population of 134,063 at the 2010 census.
+Wausau was originally inhabited by various indigenous peoples, including the Ojibwe, and was settled by European immigrants in the mid-19th century.
+It developed as a lumbering center due to its access to abundant pine forests and river transport.
+Over time, the local economy diversified to include paper manufacturing, insurance, advanced manufacturing, and healthcare.
+Cultural institutions such as the Leigh Yawkey Woodson Art Museum and Grand Theater contribute to the city's arts scene, while popular recreational attractions include Granite Peak Ski Area, Rib Mountain State Park, and the Wisconsin River.

 History

-Founding
+Establishment and early history

 This area has for millennia changed hands between various indigenous peoples.
-The historic Ojibwe (also known in the United States as the Chippewa) occupied it in the period of European encounter.
+The Ojibwe (also known in the United States as the Chippewa) occupied it in the period of European encounter.
 They had a lucrative fur trade for decades with French colonists and French Canadians.
 After the French and Indian War this trade was dominated by British-American trappers from the eastern seaboard.

 The Wisconsin River first drew European-American settlers to the area during the mid-19th century as they migrated west into the Great Lakes region following construction of the Erie Canal in New York State.
 This provided a route for products from the region to the large New York and other eastern markets.
 The area had been called "Big Bull Flats" or "Big Bull Falls" by French explorers, who were the first Europeans here.
 They named it for the long rapids in the river, which created many bubbles, called bulle in French.
 By an 1836 treaty with the United States, the Ojibwe ceded much of their lands in the area to federal ownership.
 It was sold to non-Native peoples.
 Wausau, from Ojibwe “waasa”, means "a faraway place".

-George Stevens, the namesake of the city of Stevens Point south of Wausau, began harvesting the pine forests for lumber in 1840 and built a saw mill.
+George Stevens, the namesake of the city of Stevens Point south of Wausau, began harvesting the pine forests for lumber in 1840 and built a sawmill.
 Lumbering was the first major industry in this area, and other sawmills along the Wisconsin River were quickly constructed by entrepreneurs.
 By 1846, Walter McIndoe arrived and took the lead in the local business and community.
 His efforts helped to establish Marathon County in 1850.
 Word of Stevens's success in the region spread across the country throughout the logging industry.
-Loggers came from Cortland County, New York, Carroll County, New Hampshire, Orange County, Vermont and Down East Maine in what is now Washington County, Maine and Hancock County, Maine.
-These were "Yankee" migrants, descended from the English Puritans who settled New England during the 1600s.